benhatsor/scepter/README.md

 1. Go to [scepter.berryscript.com](https://scepter.berryscript.com)/?url=\[URL to inspect\]
 2. Long press an element to bring up the inspector.
-3. Navigate the DOM tree or see console messages
+3. Navigate the DOM tree or view console logs

 ## Changelog